 Proper password management will help keep you secure online.

-It’s incredibly easy to learn good habits for password management and can save you many headaches down the road.
+It’s straightforward to learn good habits for password management and can save you many headaches down the road.

 Here are the basic dos and don’ts of password management.

 - NEVER use personal details and information for your passwords.
-Common personal information includes name, initials, your name backward, birthday, kid’s name or pet names, car make and model, etc.
+Common personal data includes name, initials, your name backward, birthday, kid’s name or pet names, car make and model, etc.